-Located within the Picayune Place historic neighborhood of New Orleans’ Central Business District, the Magazine Street Residence is a contemporary intervention situated on a vacant site in the heart of the city.
-At the front of the site, the majority of the original 1854 facade still stands as the only remnant of a fire which occurred over 20 years ago.
-The facade maintains the texture and scale of the historic “Banker’s Row” stretch of Magazine Street.
+Located within the Picayune Place historic neighborhood of New Orleans’ Central Business District, the Residence is a contemporary intervention situated on a vacant site in the heart of the city.
+Along Magazine Street the original 1854 façade stands as the only remnant of a structure that was destroyed in a fire over 20 years ago.

 New Orleans, Louisiana